 The coast runs from San Pedro del Pinatar in the north to Águilas in the south.

 And is also sometimes called the Costa with the two seas: on the one side the Mar Menor, literally small sea but the largest inland sea in Europe and on the other side the Mediterranean Sea.

-WHO IS THE COSTA CÁLIDA IDEAL?
+FOR WHOM IS THE COSTA CÁLIDA IDEAL?

 First step when buying a house in Spain?
 Find out where you feel at home!